 A week later, the foam swords arrived.
 I went on a shopping spree at the Scrap Exchange and got an enormous supply of cushions, and parents donated spare pillows and soft things.

 Since then, whenever kids come and visit, they gravitate immediately towards the foam swords and Minecraft.
 Many epic battles have been fought in both the Rumpus Room, and outside.
 Hearing Peter Gray speak about the importance of rough-and-tumble play, I couldn't help but think of the many times I had witnessed important learning taking place in the rite of passage in the Rumpus Room.

-Here is an adult-s eye tour of Pathfinder...and here is a kids' eye tour.
+Here is a kid's eye tour of Pathfinder.
 (YouTube)